 When Tags, Keywords or Jobs have been enabled for a Cabinet, these show in the Categories section and can be set as either "Required" or "Optional" for that specific Cabinet.

-Changing the Order in which Categories, Tags, Job and Keywords Display in the Drawer and Filter Drawer
+Changing the Order in which Categories, Tags, Job and Keywords Display in the Drawer and Cabinet Explorer Tab

-The order in which Categories, Tags, Keywords and Job display within the Cabinet is the order in which they show in the drawer for emails and documents.
-This also controls the order in which Categories show in the Filter Drawer (refer to Filter Drawer).
+The order in which Categories, Tags, Keywords and Job are displayed within the Cabinet is the order in which they show in the drawer for emails and documents and in the Cabinet Explorer tab.

-To change the order, drag and drop the Categories, Tags, Keywords and Job up or down so they are in the sequence in which you want them to display in the drawer and, for Categories, in the Filter Drawer.
+To change the order, click the move icon on the left-hand side and drag and drop the Categories, Tags, Keywords and Job up or down so they are in the sequence in which you want them to display in the drawer.

 Removing a Category from the Cabinet